mailsac/mailsac-integration-test-java/README.md

                      .asString();
          }
      }
+     //...
    }
     ```

-6. Implement a `sendMail()` method which sends a message, if needed.
-However most likely you are already sending mail
+5. Implement a `sendMail()` method which sends an email.
+This section will likely
-   and just using Mailsac to test it.
-This part will likely be different.
+   likely be different depending on your use case.
+For example, you may be sending
+   emails via your web application or via an email campaign.

     ```java
     public class AppTest {